coldfix/website/2017/06/13/git-dir2mod.rst

 ~~~~~~~~~~~~~~~~~

 Our first step, `Splitting a subfolder out into a new repository`_ is a common
-task and the standard method to do it works as follows (**do not forget to
+task and the standard method to do it works as follows (**don't skip to CLONE
-clone or you will lose data!**):
+or you will lose data!**):

 .. code-block:: bash